MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/web.md

 |Download from web error|Indicates a problem downloading from web|

 ### Known issues
-- NTLM Authentication is not currently supported for web requests in Power Automate for desktop (PAD)
+- NTLM Authentication is currently not supported for web requests in Power Automate for desktop.

 ## <a name="invokesoapserviceaction"></a> Invoke SOAP web service